Falko Steinbach: Honorary activities

-Steinach co-founded the "Initiative for the Enrichment of Culture" to benefit and promote musicians, composers and artists in 1987 in Hückeswagen, Germany, and was a member of the board of directors for several years after.
-He then co-founded an association for contemporary music, “Klang Köln e.V.,” in 1991, and, was acting chair and associate chair until 2000.
+Steinach co-founded the Initiative for the Enrichment of Culture to benefit and promote musicians, composers and artists in 1987 in Hückeswagen, Germany, and was a member of the board of directors for several years after.
+He then co-founded an association for contemporary music, Klang Köln e.V., in 1991, and, was acting chair and associate chair until 2000.
 While a member of this organization, he performed, and made recordings with many noted performers and singers including Francoise Groben, Tina von Altenstadt, Anne Schwanewilms and Marlene Mild, and worked with fellow composers, Christoph Maria Wagner, Stefan Thomas, Oliver Trötschel and Thomas Reiner.
-He was artistic director of the “Tage Neuer Musik,” 2001 In Brauweiler, Germany, and was also the artistic director for The "Streams" Music Festival in 2010 and 2013, which featured numerous contemporary composers including Maurizio Kagel, Kurt Schwaen, Barbara Rettagliati, Massimo Berzolla, Martin Christoph Redel, Alexander Litvinowski, Christopher Shultis and others.
-Since 2004, he has been a board member of “der Abtei Brauweiler” Concert Series, and in 2009 he founded the "Internationales Klavierfestival Lindlar" near Cologne.
+He was artistic director of the Tage Neuer Musik, 2001 In Brauweiler, Germany, and was also the artistic director for The "Streams" Music Festival in 2010 and 2013, which featured numerous contemporary composers including Maurizio Kagel, Kurt Schwaen, Barbara Rettagliati, Massimo Berzolla, Martin Christoph Redel, Alexander Litvinowski, Christopher Shultis and others.
+Since 2004, he has been a board member of der Abtei Brauweiler Concert Series, and in 2009 he founded the "Internationales Klavierfestival Lindlar" near Cologne.
 He is the current artistic director for this festival, which has become a significant and highly acclaimed cultural event in the region.

 Achievements and recognition

 In 1986 Steinbach was awarded a DAAD scholarship from the German government to fund his advanced studies in England.
-He received two grants in 1997 and 98 from the “Stiftung Kunst und Kultur” of the state North Rhine-Westphalia to produce the album, “Six Take,” as well as “Lieder aus dem Exil,” a WDR produced CD with soprano Marlene Mild.
+He received two grants in 1997 and 1998 from the Stiftung Kunst und Kultur of the state North Rhine-Westphalia to produce the album, “Six Take,” as well as “Lieder aus dem Exil,” a WDR produced CD with soprano Marlene Mild.
 In 1999 he received a grant from The University of New Mexico to translate his German-language volume on piano technique, “Klaviertechnisches Kompendium,” into English, and in 2006 he received another UNM grant to publish his etude cycle, “Figures” – 17 Choreographic Etudes for Piano.”
 He received grants in 2008, including a RAC grant from UNM, to publish his recording of "Figures" with Centaur Records.
 The "Internationales Klavierfestival Lindlar", which he founded received the "Student Abroad Funding" award of the University of New Mexico in 2014.
 Steinbach is a member of GEMA.
 Verlag Edmund Bieler, Cologne, currently publishes his compositions.

 Personal life

-He currently lives with his second wife Emily and his three children Tankred Noel, Ronja Magdalena and Sebastian Miles in Albuquerque, New Mexico – U.S.A. and in Lindlar, Germany.
+He currently lives and his three children Tankred Noel, Ronja Magdalena and Sebastian Miles in Albuquerque, New Mexico, U.S.A. and in Lindlar, Germany.

-Steinbach is fan of association football, and is an avid supporter of the Bundesliga club Bayer 04 Leverkusen.
+Steinbach is fan of association football and is an avid supporter of the Bundesliga club Bayer 04 Leverkusen.